fledge-iot/fledge-gui/debian-readme.md

 Operating System Type: Linux
 The package root directory is         : /home/foglamp/foglamp-gui The FogLAMP gui version is            : 1.3.0
-The Package will be built in          : /home/foglamp/foglamp-gui/packages/build The package name is                   : foglamp-gui-1.3.0
+The package will be built in          : /home/foglamp/foglamp-gui/packages/build The package name is                   : foglamp-gui-1.3.0

 INFO:  Cleaning the build and dependencies ...